Serializers

 IS_LOCKEDReturns whether a given object is currently locked

-IS_ACTIVEReturns whether a given object exists in active state
+IS_ACTIVEReturns whether a given object exists in an active state

-CHANGED_BYReturns the name of the use who last changed a given object (if undetermined, return c_user_unknown)
+CHANGED_BYReturns the name of the user who last changed a given object (if undetermined, return c_user_unknown)

 JUMPNavigates to the corresponding object maintenance screen